Jahija303/GymCoach/docs/progress.md

 problems:
 - We retrieve keypoints of the shoulders, hips, etc., but we do not know if a persons posture is correct, or if the person has bent shoulders, this could be a big problem for verifying the quality of an exercise or even verifying the persons posture.

+## 05.08.2025

+task: 231-basic-exercise-form-calculation

+brainstorming:
+- How can we get over the hurdle that a camera cannot simply detect the spinal curvature of the person doing the exercise, which in turn might give a false positive.
+- First, we should have the user select an exercise so we can decide which ruleset to use.
+Second, the model should recognise the starting position, the apex, and the ending postion (probably same as the starting).
+- After we can confidently recongise the start and apex positions, we can easily count the reps the user did.
+- To expand this, we need to then figure out a way to validate the movement between the start and the apex of the exercise.
+We need to define a detailed ruleset and movement pattern which the user must follow for the exercise to be valid.